maruffahmed/BookList/README.md

 # Description
 This is a small todo type web application.
 You can use this app for list your books to read later.
+I used localstorage as a database so your listed information never goes out or come to me from your device.

 ## Used programming language:
 - HTML